-With respect to each Pass-Through Pool, as Guarantor, we guarantee to the Trustee and to each Holder of a Pass-Through Certificate:
+We guarantee to each Holder of a Pass-Through Certificate:

 - The timely payment of interest at its class coupon. - The payment of principal as principal payments are made on the underlying assets. - The final payment of its entire principal amount by the Payment Date that falls (a) in the month of its Final Payment Date, for Gold Pass-Through PCs and Pass-Through Securities, and (b) in the month after its Final Payment Date, for Original Pass-Through PCs and ARM Pass-Through PCs. - In the case of the Holder of a Call Class of CPCs, all proceeds due to the Holder upon exercise of its Call Right.